 In state mid-tour meals are not reimbursable expenses, except for lunches after an overnight stay when away from home and official duty station.
-Department employees participating in meetings, seminars, conventions, training or conference sessions shall be reimbursed for out-of-pocket meal expenses incurred without regard to location of the meal or meal maximum provided the meal is a necessary part of a prearranged or programmed meeting in which all participants are served from a pre-selected menu with no control over the cost of the meal.
+Department employees participating in meetings, seminars, conventions, training or conference sessions shall be reimbursed for outof-pocket meal expenses incurred without regard to location of the meal or meal maximum provided the meal is a necessary part of a prearranged or programmed meeting in which all participants are served from a pre-selected menu with no control over the cost of the meal.
 "Necessary" means the employee must attend the meal and the employee must pay for the meal.
-In certain cases, when an in-state lunch is not the mid-tour meal and is otherwise eligible to be reimbursed under this Article, the maximum allowable reimbursement will be six dollars (\$6.00).
+In certain cases, when an in-state lunch is not the mid-tour meal and is otherwise eligible to be reimbursed under this Article, the maximum allowable reimbursement will be eighteen dollars (\$18.00).

 - 3. All travel and lodging expenses must be pre-approved by the Department, and the department and State Finance rules must be followed.
 Employees shall be expected to make a reasonable effort to procure lodging and meals with as little expense as possible while not unreasonably sacrificing personal convenience and comfort.
 The maximum allowable reimbursement for lodging shall be the government rate offered by the facility providing overnight accommodations to employees. - 4.
 Reimbursement for other work-related expenses not covered above arising from emergency or other unusual circumstances will be made at the discretion of the Executive Director only after application for reimbursement is made by the employee in writing.
 Such application will include the nature and amount of the expense, the date on which it occurred and full written justification for the reimbursement. - 5.
 General Principles of Reimbursement: - a.
 Employees shall not be paid for travel between home and work location. - b.
 Meals taken during travel not requiring an overnight away from home shall not be reimbursed unless the Executive Director has approved that in attending a required meeting or otherwise in performing his/her work assignment the employee could not have reasonably avoided taking his/her meal away from his/her home or regular duty station.
-Normally, an employee will not receive more than one meal during any eight-hour period unless (s)he is required to work overtime at least four (4) hours, away from home or regular duty station.

-- c.
-Employees should make every effort to submit their claims for expense reimbursement within sixty (60) days of the date on which the expenses were incurred. - 6.
+Normally, an employee will not receive more than one meal during any eighthour period unless (s)he is required to work overtime at least four (4) hours, away from home or regular duty station. - c.
+Employees should make every effort to submit their claims for expense reimbursement within sixty (60) days of the date on which the expenses were incurred.
+The State of Vermont will tax reimbursements that are made later than 60 days after the expense is incurred. - 6.
 The Department may revoke midday meal reimbursement privileges where there is continuing indication of abuse. - 7.
 The Department may require the submission of receipts for any of the above expenses. - 8.
 Work locations shall not be changed for the purpose of avoiding reimbursement of expenses.